rotary-genomics/rotary/README.md

   If you see more than about 20 changes, it means your genome might have some odd difficult-to-correct regions.

 ## Final comments
 Enjoy!
-I hope to continue to update this pipeline (and remove some of the above caveats) over time, but for now, please feel free to use this basic working version.
+I hope to continue to update/improve this pipeline (and remove some of the below caveats) over time, but for now, please feel free to use this basic working version.

 ## Appendix